-visual artist, art teacher, and mentor to generations of art enthusiasts
+visual artist, art teacher, and mentor to generations

 At the age of 20, Nyilasi emigrated from his native Hungary to Canada after the turmoil of the Hungarian Revolution.
 He studied drawing and painting at the Ontario College of Art and Design in Toronto.
 After a few years in commercial art, he qualified as an Ontario high school art specialist teacher, and embarked on a 30-year career in Hamilton schools.
 He taught at Central Secondary, Sir John A. MacDonald, and Sir Alan MacNab schools.
 Nyilasi also taught at the Dundas Valley School of Art.
 For ten seasons he ran a two-week summer art camp for children in Kesztölc, Hungary.